zhouyl/flowblade/docs/components/overlay/hover-card.md

 # HoverCard

 Hover card component for displaying rich content when hovering over a trigger element.
 Specifically designed for hover interactions with automatic delay to prevent accidental triggers.
+HoverCard provides a flexible way to display hover cards.

 ## Requirements